 Arguably the Light Watkins is one of the main names in the medication scene.
 He has been teaching meditation, and particularly transcendental meditation, since 1998 around the globe.

-He has just launched a kick starter campaign the help people beginning their meditation practice.
+He launched a kick-starter campaign the help people beginning their meditation practice.
 You can check his website for more information.